Pumpkin fudge made with sweetened condensed milk

 How to make pumpkin fudge

-Place butter, milk, and white chocolate respectively in a pan as you cook them at low heat until all is melted, smooth, and silky.
+Place butter, milk, and white chocolate respectively in a pan and cook them at low heat until all is melted, smooth, and silky.

 Then add pumpkin puree and pumpkin pie spice to the butter mixture, stir, and mix well.